Rent Our Space

-The CRC provides the perfect ambience for events of all types and sizes, no matter how formal or informal.
+The CRC provides the perfect ambiance for events of all types and sizes, no matter how formal or informal.
 Seat 200 guests on the lawn for a gorgeous outdoor wedding or have a luncheon for six in the home’s special parlor.
-Please contact Sereena Tucker, JLM Receptionist, at email@example.com or 901-452-2151 for more information or to check availability.
+Please contact email@example.com or 901-452-2151 for more information or to check availability.

-Our historic home was also featured in Southern Bride.
-Click here to see the details or view some of Sarah Rossi’s photos from Natalie Garner and Kevin Meagle’s wedding below.
+Click here to see the details or view some of Sarah Rossi’s photos from Natalie Garner and Kevin Meagle’s wedding.